mcxleague/server-hosting/_posts/how-to-join-servers.md

 Open your Xbox settings and select the Network Settings option.
 ![Man](https://img.mcxleague.cf/Discord_aFjEAuVwo5.jpg)

 Go to Advanced Settings and choose the DNS Settings option.
-Select Manual and you will be taken to a screen to manually enter your DNS settingsDNS settings
+Select Manual and you will be taken to a screen to manually enter your DNS settings DNS settings.

 ![Man](https://img.mcxleague.cf/Discord_ZsEos8p6Wf.jpg)

 For the Primary IPv4 DNS enter: 104.238.130.180
 For the Secondary enter either: 8.8.8.8 or 1.1.1.1DNS settings

 ![Man](https://img.mcxleague.cf/image_2021-10-05_161444.jpg)

 Save the changes and the console will perform a connection test